joaoreboucas1/numerical.h/README.md

 ## Implemented routines
   - Linear algebra utilities: a `Matrix` struct with matrix multiplication, LU decomposition, determinant, inverse matrix, solving linear systems of equations
   - Numerical integration: trapezoid rule for functions of one variable (that may accept additional parameters)
-  - ODEs: 1D ODE solver via Euler's algorithm
+  - ODEs: ODE system solver via Euler's algorithm
   - Interpolation: Linear interpolator and Cubic Spline interpolator
   - Root finding: secant method for functions of a single variable
   - Optimization: minimization of functions of a single variable using gradient descent with finite difference